 Pledges receivable represent unconditional promises to give by donors and are recorded at net realizable value.
-Pledges receivables of \$415,536 and \$189,544 at December 31, 2018 and 2017, respectively, were expected to be collected within one year.
-There were no long-term pledge receivables at December 31, 2018 and 2017.
+Pledges receivables of \$485,735 and \$415,536 at December 31, 2019 and 2018, respectively, were expected to be collected within one year.
+There were no long-term pledge receivables at December 31, 2019 and 2018.

 The Foundation has received notification of various conditional pledges.
-These pledges for which the conditions have not yet been substantially met are not included as revenues and are not included in total revenue on the accompanying consolidated statements of activities and changes in net assets for the years ended December 31, 2018 and 2017.
-There were conditional promises to give of \$3,587,443 and \$250,000 as of the years ended December 31, 2018 and 2017, respectively.
+These pledges for which the conditions have not yet been met are not included as revenues and are not included in total revenue on the accompanying consolidated statements of activities and changes in net assets for the years ended December 31, 2019 and 2018.
+There were conditional promises to give of \$2,697,756 and \$3,587,443 as of the years ended December 31, 2019 and 2018, respectively.